ascatox/configuration-network-fabric/README.md

-## Start the Hyperledger Fabric Configuration Service Network
+## Start the Hyperledger Fabric Configuration Network
 ### Prerequisites
 * Access to internet.
 * Administrative access to the machine with `sudo`.